 A Forward Contract is an agreement between the bank and its customer to exchange a specific amount of one currency for another currency, on an agreed future date (Fixed), or between two agreed future dates (Time Option).
 The rate at which the currencies will be exchanged is agreed at the time the forward contract is booked.
 The Forward Contract rate is calculated by agreeing a Spot Foreign Exchange rate, and then an adjustment is made to allow for the interest rate differential between the two currencies involved between the trade date and the maturity date you have requested.

-Forward contracts are generally used by businesses wishing to mitigate the exchange rate risk associated with trade transactions, but can also be used by individuals who require exchange rate certainty for specific future transactions, such as the purchase or sale of an asset denominated in a currency other than euro.
+Forward contracts are generally used by businesses wishing to mitigate the exchange rate risk associated with trade transactions.

 Key Features